Zombie SKU: How to Make Profit from Products That Don’t Sell

 Some products may get minimal impressions or sales.
 In this case, check the title, description, image, attributes, price, and competitive positioning.
 If the product performs better after these changes, it can be moved back into the main campaign.

 If, even after all tests and adjustments, the product still gets no impressions or conversions, it’s a true zombie.
-This SKU is better removed from ads, and its role in the catalog should be reconsidered: should it stay in stock or be offered through other channels?
+Such zombie products are better removed from ads, and its role in the catalog should be reconsidered: should it stay in stock or be offered through other channels?

 Even after selecting and optimizing products, zombie SKUs can appear again.
-That’s why a one-time check is not enough — regular monitoring is essential.
+That’s why a one-time check is not enough.
+On the contrary, regular monitoring of zombie campaigns is a must.

 “It’s hard to say exactly how often you should track zombie SKUs.
 It depends on the type and size of the business.
-For some projects, we analyze them every 3–4 days, while for other businesses, once every two weeks is enough.”
+For some projects, we analyze zombie advertisements every 3–4 days, while for other businesses, once every two weeks is enough.”

 Yevhen Kolotylo, Team Lead, PPC Department at Promodo

-Searching for zombie SKUs manually is time-consuming and inconvenient, especially if your feed contains thousands of products.
-That’s why at Promodo we use AdsHub.
+Manually finding zombie SKUs is time-consuming and inconvenient, especially when your feed contains thousands of products.
+That’s why automation is the logical next step.
+There are two practical options.

-AdsHub is a unique Promodo-developed custom tool that allows you to fully automate working with zombie SKUs.
+AdsHub is a custom-built Promodo solution that allows you to fully automate work with zombie SKUs.

-Through its “Product Labels” module, the system automatically identifies SKUs that had no spend during a defined period and applies a custom label to them.
-The module lets you group products by any metrics — impressions, clicks, spend, conversions, ROAS —and automatically updates these groups.
+Through the “Product Labels” module, the system automatically finds products with no spend over a defined period and assigns them a custom label.
+After that, these SKUs can be automatically grouped by any metrics: impressions, clicks, spend, conversions, ROAS — and the system will continuously update these groups.

 Important: Don’t hand over zombie SKU management to PPC automation systems like AdsHub right away.
 First, manually identify the products, analyze their feed structure, and understand the reasons for low performance.
 Only after that can a specialist configure the automated system with the correct parameters to manage zombie SKUs effectively.